-Horse Matchups are a relatively new wager for horseplayers to ponder.
-It’s simply a Matchup between two horses in a particular race.
+Horse Matchup betting is simply a wager between two horses in a particular race.
 Some racebooks offer these on a daily basis at major tracks, but mostly they are available for major horse racing events like the Triple Crown races and the Breeders’ Cup World Thoroughbred Championships.

 Instead of handicapping an entire field, it comes down to the handicapper deciding between two horses.
 Similar to a money line on a sporting event, there is usually a favorite and an underdog.

-An example would be a Matchup that was available for the 2006 Breeders’ Cup Classic.
+An example would be horse matchup betting that was available for the 2006 Breeders’ Cup Classic.
 Bettors could decide between backing Bernardini at -125 or go with the underdog Invasor at +105.

 In this wager a bettor would have to put up $125 to collect $225 backing Bernardini.
 Or going with the underdog, a bettor could back Invasor, putting up $100 to collect $205 for a win.